dduan/duan.ca/articles/2022/11/20/the-social-graph.md

 2022-11-20T13:06:48-08:00
 tag: Twitter, Mastodon, Google Reader, Indie Web

 From a purely personal perspective, connecting with people via the internet is good.
 I'm grateful that services such as Twitter exist.
 Since the year 2008, a significant amount of my life happened on Twitter.
 The only important component of Twitter is the connections.
-I'm lucky that some people likes what I post.
+I'm lucky that some people like what I post.
 I'm used to a small stream of thoughts from those I follow.

 These days, those I follow aren't posting much.
 They are posting on other websites.
 The connection I so depend on are broken.
 It saddens me.
 Therefore, I'm forced to move to maintain the connections.